-Wet Tropics rainforests are surviving fragments of the primordial Gondwana forests and are among the oldest rainforests on Earth.
+Components of Wet Tropics rainforests are surviving fragments of the primordial Gondwana forests and are among the oldest tropical rainforests on Earth.
 The earliest known terrestrial plant forms were from the Silurian period more than 400 million years ago.
 These were spore-producing plants which reached their greatest development 100 million years later during the Carboniferous period.
 The range of ancient evolutionary groups of ferns and fern allies such as fork ferns and tassel ferns occurring in the Wet Tropics is equalled only in the more extensive New Guinea rainforests that were once linked with those of the Wet Tropics.

 The origin of seed plants over 320 million years ago was one of the most significant events in the evolution of terrestrial vegetation - an adaptive breakthrough that allowed colonisation of habitats that were inhospitable to spore-producing plants.
-The cone-bearing cycads and southern conifers (gymnosperms) are the most ancient of living seed plants, little changed from ancestors that flourished in the Jurassic period between 136 and 195 million years ago.
+The cone-bearing cycads and southern conifers (gymnosperms) are amongst the most ancient of living seed plants, little changed from ancestors that flourished in the Jurassic period between 136 and 195 million years ago.
 The closest modern counterpart of these Jurassic forests, such as the archaic Australian endemic Araucarians, occur in the Wet Tropics.
 For example, the World Heritage Area retains three species of Agathis, the kauri pines, two of which are endemic to the Wet Tropics.